 Co-authors: Jacob L Johansen, Jodie L Rummer, John F Steffensen, Andrew S Hoey

 Institution: ARC Centre of Excellence for Coral Reef Studies, James Cook University, Townsville, QLD 4810, Australia

--Focal fish used for measurements and conspecific treatment: Chromis atripectoralis
+-Focal fish used for measurements: Chromis atripectoralis

 File information: Labelled by date, tank, and treatment.
 Dates are marked by start and end date.
 Example) 1 (trial start date).2 (new start date).6 (month)

 Data only to be used with permission of the primary author.